JudgeGregg/sphinxwiki/content/pages/ArchivedNews.rst

 Twistery In the News
 ####################

-:slug: ArchivedNews

 Twisted Announces Membership in the Software Freedom Conservancy (2008-03-16)
 =============================================================================

-At PyCon 2008 we were delighted to share some good news with the Python community: the announcement of the `Twisted Software Foundation <{filename}/pages/Twisted/TwistedSoftwareFoundation.rst>`_.
+At PyCon 2008 we were delighted to share some good news with the Python community: the announcement of the `Twisted Software Foundation </content/pages/Twisted/TwistedSoftwareFoundation.html>`_.
 Glyph had previously emailed the Twisted mail list, letting those close to the project know of this major event shortly after the paperwork was signed.
 Before we brought this before a more public audience, we wanted to give companies a chance to become "founding sponsors" -- and this is what has happened at PyCon.
 We're looking forward to issuing a formal press release about this (including info on the founding sponsors) and will have more details in the near future.

 We would like to send a special thank-you out to those sponsors who made contributions immediately.
 In order of contribution, they are: